LS554/lpl/MANUAL.md

 ## Editor Support

-LPL ships with a **Language Server Protocol (LSP)** implementation and editor plugins for **VS Code** and **Zed**.
+LPL ships with a **Language Server Protocol (LSP)** implementation and editor plugins for **VS Code**.
 The LSP server provides real-time diagnostics, hover documentation, code completion, and signature help for any editor that supports the protocol.

 ### Language Server (LSP)